mandlcho/blueprint-gpt/README.md

 }
 ```

-Feel free to extend `FVibeCodePlan` with more structured data (variables, pins, dependencies) and ask ChatGPT to fill them.
+Feel free to extend `FVibeCodePlan` with more structured data (variables, pins, dependencies) and ask the LLM to fill them.

 ## Limitations / ideas